 On August 27, citizens of Toulon, on the Mediterranean coast, expressed their hostility to the central government by giving control of their harbor, arsenal and French ships to a Spanish and British military force.
 Paris sent troops to Toulon in early September and retook the city.
 Mobilization was paying off for Paris, and French ground forces forced the British to withdraw from Dunkirk.

 These successes were followed on September 5 by an armed mob surrounding the National Convention and demanding more arrests.
 The deputies accommodated them, announcing that terror was "the order of the day."
-The deputies created a new force: six thousand men, 1,200 artillery pieces and guillotines-on-wheels, which went into the countryside in search of hoarders, spies and counter-revolutionary priests.
+The deputies created a new force of six thousand men, 1,200 artillery pieces and guillotines-on-wheels, which went into the countryside in search of hoarders, spies and counter-revolutionary priests.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.